DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 - *One* voice live; others dim.
 Tap to request; name the handover.
 - *Handshake on join:* “low tide.”
-- *Red stops*—called by anyone, obeyed by all.
+- *Red stops* - called by anyone, obeyed by all.
 - *Two streams steady.* *Three* only in short pulses → **cooldown**.
 - *Contact beats distance.* Fit check: mastoid + relaxed jaw; adjust micro‑ratchet one click at a time.
 - Avoid pure, held notes; avoid steady external drives; use brief packets off the rhythm.